 Turning to Table 4, we observe that the willingness to compete is also consistently and significantly associated with all the employment decisions, even when we include other lab variables and other background variables.
 Columns (1)-(3) show that one more competitive choice in the lab is associated with an increase in the number of workers in the business by 0.05-0.06 standard deviations; columns (4)-(9) suggest an association of the same magnitude between competitive behavior in the lab and the number of fired workers and bonuses offered in the period.
 For employment decisions, we also observe that there is some association between the risk- and time preferences in the lab and employment decisions in the field.
-The time preferences are statistically significant for all three employment variables, where we observe that patience in the lab is associated with employing fewer workers, firing fewer workers, and giving fewer bonuses.
+Patience in the lab is associated with employing fewer workers, firing fewer workers, and giving fewer bonuses.
 For risk preferences, we observe that risky behavior in the lab is associated with firing more workers, but not significantly associated with the other two employment decisions.
-Further, we observe that there is a positive association between confidence in the lab and the number of workers that the entrepreneur has given a bonus.
+Further, we observe that there is a positive association between confidence in the lab and the number of workers to whom the entrepreneur has given a bonus.
 It is an open question how to interpret the associations observed for risk- and time preferences and confidence, but for our analysis the important point is that the inclusion of these variables does not affect the strong association we find between competitive behavior in the lab and competitive employment decisions in the field.
 Finally, we observe that there are no significant associations between the lab measures of cognitive skills and employment decisions in the field.